 - Exercises to complete your posterior chain workout

-There is a great exercise that is rarely performed but has numerous benefits.
-The good-morning exercise is highly advantageous and resembles a polite bow or greeting, hence the name.
+The good morning exercise is highly advantageous and resembles a polite bow or greeting, hence the name.
 The good-morning works on a hinge pattern, creating hip extension and flexion.
-Good mornings work the following muscles: the erector spinae, gluteal muscles, hamstrings, and secondarily, the upper back and core.
-So start your day with good-mornings!
+During the hinging motion, the targeted muscles are responsible for hip extension when eccentrically loaded.